Northmont area police reports

 City of Englewood

-Report 16-2919: Eric E. Anderson, Jr., 29, of Dayton 45406, was charged with operating a vehicle intoxicated and marked lanes of travel.
-He was transported to the Montgomery County Jail.
+Report 16-070763: Kenneth D. Walker, 54, of Englewood, was charged with theft at Kroger and transported to the Montgomery County Jail.

-Report 16-069731: Unknown subjects entered an unlocked vehicle in the Meijer parking lot and removed a gold iPhone 6 from the passenger seat.

 Reach Ron Nunnari at 684-9124, via email Rnunnari@civitasmedia.com or on Twitter @Englewood_Ind